dfelinto/blender-manual/manual/modeling/modifiers/nodes/geometry/boolean.rst

 Mode
    Intersect
-      Everything inside both the geometry A and the geometry B is kept.
+      Produce a new mesh containing only the volume inside of both geometry A and geometry B.

    Union
-      The geometry A is added to the geometry B, removing any interior faces.
+      The two input geometries are joined, then any interior faces are removed.

    Difference
-      The geometry B is subtracted from the geometry A (everything outside of the geometry B is kept).
+      Geometry B is subtracted from geometry A (everything outside of geometry B is kept).